Anju1795/Advanced-Real-Time-Data-Pipeline-and-Analytical-Processing/Setup instructions.md

     - Add file in the folder for processing.
         Place CSV files in the folder specified in the path variable C:\\Jupyter Notebook\\data.
         The watchdog observer will automatically pick up new files and start processing them.
+    For simulating missing, corrupt and out of range values, few rows in the dataset have been modified.
 4. Cleaning and Transformation
     - Validation and transformation : The raw data is validated and transformed by cleaning the invalid datatypes, missing values, out of range values etc.